Dalton-Rohil/ATS---WebApp/README.md

 # ATS System

 ## Overview
 **ATS System** is an advanced, cloud-ready Applicant Tracking System designed to evaluate resumes against specific job descriptions (JDs) using Natural Language Processing (NLP).
-It leverages skill extraction, keyword matching, and provides insightful comparisons to help recruiters make data-driven decisions.
+It leverages skill extraction, and keyword matching, and provides insightful comparisons to help recruiters make data-driven decisions.
 The system is designed to handle various JDs and process thousands of resumes efficiently.

 ## Key Features
 - **Skill Extraction**: Uses NLP to analyze JDs and resumes, extracting key skills and requirements.